ConSol-Monitoring/omd-labs-docker/README.md

 ### start sequence
 By default, the OMD-labs containers start with the CMD `/root/start.sh`.
 This script

-* checks if there is a `playbook.yml` in `$ANSIBLE_DROPIN` (default: `/root/ansible_dropin`, changeable by environemt).
+* checks if there is a `playbook.yml` in `$ANSIBLE_DROPIN` (default: `/root/ansible_dropin`, changeable by environment).
 If found, the playbook is executed.
 It is completely up to you if you only place one single task in `playbook.yml`, or if you also include Ansible roles. (with a certain point of complexity, you should think about a separate image, though...)
 * starts the OMD site "demo" & Apache as a foreground process

 ### Include Ansible drop-ins